 The meditation room is upstairs in the main building.
 You are welcome to meditate there at any time.

 Our collection of early Buddhist texts is in the meditation room.
 You you’re free to borrow any of the books during your stay.
-There is a notepad for you to write your name, the name of the book you are checking out, the date you removed the book, and the date you returned it.
-When you check out a book, take note of where you got it so you can return it to the same place.
 Please remember to put the book back before you leave.

 The office is for the use of the monastery.
-Please don’t enter unless you have been asked by a resident.
+Please don’t enter unless you have been asked by a Resident Sangha member.

 The kitchen manager decides what food will be served for the meals.
 If you are helping to cook the lunch meal, please take direction from the kitchen manager, who knows the residents’ dietary restrictions, along with what food might need to be used in order to avoid waste.
 Of course, if there’s something you would like to make, please feel free to discuss it with them.